SiFTW/MitchellLabWebsite/content/funding/accomplishments.md

   certificate_url = ""
   date_start = "2021-04-01"
   date_end = "2024-03-31"
-  description = ""
+  description = """
-  This project is led by Professor Andrea Pepper, with Dr Simon Mitchell and Professor Chris Pepper.
+  This project is led by Professor Andrea Pepper, with co-investigators Dr Simon Mitchell and Professor Chris Pepper.

   [More inforamtion is available on their website.](https://www.pepper.science/project/mrc/)
   """